asifkd012020/open-itg-aws_runbooks/rds/RUNBOOK.md

 **Making Snapshot Private**<br>
 When creating a snapshot, one should always choose the `Private` option under the Snapshot Permissions tab.
 This can be seen in the screenshot below:<br>

 <img src="/docs/img/rds/snap_perms.png" width="500">
 <br>

 **Viewing Public Snapshots**<br>
 You can use the following AWS CLI command (Unix only) to view the public snapshots owned by your AWS account in a particular AWS Region.
+Any snapshots seen in the output should be either made private or deleted as soon as possible.

 ```
 aws rds describe-db-snapshots --snapshot-type public --include-public | grep account_number